Summary

 - Reasonable restrictions may include factors such as residence, citizenship, convicted persons in legal detention, and those considered mentally incapacitated by the courts.

-- Reasonable restrictions may include factors such as residence, citizenship, current incarceration or having been convicted of a crime, and mental incapacity as determined by a court.
+- Reasonable restrictions may include factors such as residence, citizenship, current incarceration or having been convicted of a crime

 - Residency requirements may discriminate against national minorities.
 Residence may operate in a discriminatory way against refugees or internally displaced persons.
 Internally displaced persons should be able to exercise their right to vote; where possible, refugees should enjoy some facility to vote.

-- Voting rights should be based on considerations that include: citizenship; legal age of majority (this may differ from country to country); residency requirements; any other additional grounds for disqualification (eg, prisoners in detention, persons with a criminal record, mentally disadvantaged, and so on).
+- Voting rights should be based on considerations that include: citizenship; legal age of majority (this may differ from country to country); residency requirements; any other additional grounds for disqualification (eg, prisoners in detention, persons with a criminal record... and so on).